Muntaka.com

 Mobility is an important factor for framing urban marginalities.

 For me, this means crucially looking at mobility practices in zones of precarity.
 One way I’m doing this is by documenting the entangled mobilities of informal networks.
-I care about how these categories are circulated in research and media.
-My hope, I guess is that this photo-ethnographic approach would facilitate/offer some kind of stability to the binary notion of the center and the margin.
+I’m concerned about the circulation of these categories in research and media.
+My hope, I guess is that this photo-ethnographic approach would facilitate/offer some kind of stability to the binary notion of the center and the margin — and the in-between spaces.

 While the photo below may look mundane, it enriches our image of processes of bordering and marginalization.